harirajeev/Learn_Quantum/README.md

 both in industry and in academia, not only as a reference, but also as a source of information to identify new opportunities and advance the state of the art.

-portfolio optimization (Section 6.4.1), hedging and swap netting (Section 6.4.2), optimal arbitrage (Section 6.4.3), credit scoring (Section 6.4.4), and financial crash prediction (Section 6.4.5).
+1.portfolio optimization (Section 6.4.1),
+2.hedging and swap netting (Section 6.4.2),
+3.optimal arbitrage (Section 6.4.3),
+4.credit scoring (Section 6.4.4), and
+5.financial crash prediction (Section 6.4.5).

 Quantum advantage